-If, in the future, we are unable to establish our own sales, marketing and distribution capabilities or enter into licensing or collaboration agreements for these purposes, we may not be successful in independently commercializing any future products.
+If, in the future, we are unable to establish our own sales, marketing and distribution capabilities or enter into agreements for these purposes, we may not be successful in independently commercializing any future products.

 We do not have a sales or marketing infrastructure and, as a company, have no sales, marketing or distribution experience.
-Our strategy involves, in part, building our own commercial infrastructure to selectively commercialize future products in certain commercial markets.
-If we enter into licensing or collaboration agreements, we may seek to retain the right to participate in the future development and commercialization of such products if we believe such involvement would advance our business.
+Our strategy involves building our own commercial infrastructure to selectively commercialize future products in certain commercial markets which will be expensive and time consuming.
+For certain products and/or commercial markets, including XEN496 and XEN1101, we may seek commercial partners for markets outside of North America and may seek to retain the right to participate in the future development and commercialization of such products if we believe such involvement would advance our business.

-To develop internal sales, distribution and marketing capabilities, we will have to invest significant amounts of financial and management resources, some of which will need to be committed prior to any confirmation that any of our product candidates will be approved.
+To develop internal sales, distribution and marketing capabilities in North America, we will have to invest significant amounts of financial and management resources, some of which will need to be committed prior to any confirmation that any of our product candidates will be approved.
+We have no prior experience as a company in the marketing, sale and distribution of biopharmaceutical products and there are significant risks involved in building and managing a commercial organization.
 For any future products for which we decide to perform sales, marketing and distribution functions ourselves, we could face a number of additional risks, including:

-- the maintenance of existing or the establishment of new supply arrangements with third-party drug product suppliers and manufacturers; - the maintenance of existing or the establishment of new scaled production arrangements with third-party manufacturers to obtain finished products that are appropriately packaged for sale; - a continued acceptable safety profile following any marketing approval; - our inability to recruit and retain adequate numbers of qualified sales and marketing personnel or develop alternative sales channels; - the inability of our products to secure acceptance from physicians, healthcare providers, patients, third-party payors and the medical community including identifying an adequate number of physicians and patients, especially for ultra-orphan, orphan or niche indications; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization; and - our ability to compete with other therapies.
+- · the maintenance of existing or the establishment of new supply arrangements with third-party logistics providers and secondary packagers; - the maintenance of existing or the establishment of new scaled production arrangements with third-party manufacturers to obtain finished products that are appropriately packaged for sale; - a continued acceptable safety profile following any marketing approval; - · our inability to recruit and retain adequate numbers of qualified sales and marketing personnel or develop alternative sales channels; - the inability of our products to secure acceptance from physicians, healthcare providers, patients, third-party payers and the medical community including identifying an adequate number of physicians and patients, especially for ultra-orphan, orphan or niche indications; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - · unforeseen costs and expenses associated with creating and maintaining an independent sales and marketing organization; and - our ability to compete with other therapies.

-Where and when appropriate, we may elect to utilize contract sales forces or distribution partners to assist in the commercialization of our product candidates.
+Where and when appropriate, we may elect to utilize contract sales forces, distribution partners or collaborators that have sales, marketing and distribution capabilities to assist in the commercialization of or independently commercialize our product candidates.
 If we enter into arrangements with third parties to perform sales, marketing and distribution services for a product, the resulting revenue or the profitability from this revenue to us is likely to be lower than if we had sold, marketed and distributed that product ourselves.
 In addition, we may not be successful in entering into arrangements with third parties to sell, market, and distribute our product candidates or may be unable to do so on terms that are favorable to us.
 We likely will have little control over such third parties, and any of these third parties may fail to devote the necessary resources and attention to sell, market, and distribute our current or any future products effectively.

-Even if we receive regulatory approval to commercialize any of the product candidates that we develop independently, we will be subject to ongoing regulatory obligations and continued regulatory review, which may result in significant additional expense.
+Even if we receive regulatory approval to commercialize any of our product candidates, we will be subject to ongoing regulatory obligations and continued regulatory review, which may result in significant additional expense.